mychele-larson/Python_Analysis/README.md

 ## Background

-Welcome to the world of programming with Python.
-This is a two part data analysis using python script development with a given data set to determine the following analysis:
+This is a two part data analysis using python script development and importing data from a csv file to complete financial and voter polling analyses.

 FINANCIAL ANALYSIS: